-The following are required to be admitted to candidacy and enroll in dissertation hours:
+The following items are required in order to be admitted to candidacy and enroll in dissertation hours:

-- Successful completion of all course work, except for dissertation hours. - Successful completion of the candidacy examination. - An approved dissertation advisory committee is on file, consisting of approved graduate faculty and graduate faculty scholars. - A current, approved program of study is on file (refer to your myUCF account)
+- Successful completion of all course work, except for dissertation hours. - Successful completion of all components of the candidacy examination. - An approved dissertation advisory committee form on file, consisting of approved graduate faculty and graduate faculty scholars.
+This may require the nomination of an external member as a Graduate Scholar which should be done before submitting the dissertation committee form. - A current, approved program of study on file (refer to your myUCF account)